code11/engine/docs/docs/quick-start-tutorial/state-as-communication-channel.md

 export default App;
 ```

-Before we add filters to state, let's create an enum to represent all the
+Before adding filters to state, let's create an enum to represent all the
-possible filters that our app can have.
+possible filters.
 In `src/types.tsx`, add:

 ```ts
 export enum TodoFilters {